 In consultation with DEED, the local government unit will determine whether the business meets minimum program requirements.
 To assist with the process, complete this Job Creation Fund Eligibility and Application Checklist.
-Projects that meet the minimum requirements complete the following four-step process:
+Projects that meet the minimum requirements should contact Tom Washa, Program Manager at 651-259-7483 for an application and complete the following four-step process:

 With assistance from the local government, the business submits the Job Creation Fund Application Form and required supporting documents to DEED.
 Completed applications may be emailed to firstname.lastname@example.org or mailed to the following address:

 180 E 5th St Suite 1200

 St. Paul, MN 55101